 First, the calibration value is determined as the mathematical expectation of all estimates over the final \( 3600~\mathrm{s} \) of data.
 In theory, the estimate of \( \mathbf{b}_i^{O_i} \) oscillates around or slowly approaches the true value.
 Therefore, the close agreement between the \( \mathbf{b}_{i,x}^{O_i} \) estimate and the true value indicates that its convergence point is near the true value.
 Nevertheless, its error variance—i.e., the amplitude of oscillation—remains the largest among the three degrees of freedom.
-This behavior is clearly illustrated by the convergence curves in Figures~\ref{fig:tm1_com_convergence} and~\ref{fig:tm2_com_convergence}.
+This behavior is clearly illustrated by the convergence curves in Figs.~\ref{fig:tm1_com_convergence} and~\ref{fig:tm2_com_convergence}.

-Second, the relative displacement \( \mathbf{r}_{m_i O_i}^{O_i} \) exhibits higher noise in the ultra-low-frequency band below the control bandwidth along the sensitive axis (as shown in Figure~\ref{fig:r_mioi_psd}), which does not affect control requirements but significantly impacts the estimation accuracy of \( \mathbf{x}_{m_i O_i}^{O_i} \) by the AKF in the ultra-low-frequency range (see Figure~\ref{fig:akf1_vs_akf2_x}), thereby affecting the estimation of \( \mathbf{b}_{i,y}^{O_i} \).
+Second, the relative displacement \( \mathbf{r}_{m_i O_i}^{O_i} \) exhibits higher noise in the ultra-low-frequency band below the control bandwidth along the sensitive axis (as shown in Fig.~\ref{fig:r_mioi_psd}), which does not affect control requirements but significantly impacts the estimation accuracy of \( \mathbf{x}_{m_i O_i}^{O_i} \) by the AKF in the ultra-low-frequency range (see Fig.~\ref{fig:akf1_vs_akf2_x}), thereby affecting the estimation of \( \mathbf{b}_{i,y}^{O_i} \).

 Overall, comparing the true values with the estimated results, the estimation errors of the SC-TM CoM offset using the ES-AKF estimator—based solely on scientific data readout—are less than \( 1\% \).